czhangy/UCLA-Core/Upper-Divs/CS-111/Labs/Lab-3/README.md

   - 0 missing
 ```

 Where time is measured in microseconds, and `Generation` is the time it takes to generate the hash table, `Hash table base` is the time taken to run the base hash table, `Hash table v1` is the time taken to run hash table v1, and `Hash table v2` is the time taken to run hash table v2.
-Below each value is the number of values missing during runtime, which should be 0 if the program is free of data races. `Hash table v2` should take noticeably less time than both `Hash table base` and `Hash table v1`.
+Below each value is the number of values missing during runtime, which should be 0 if the program is free of data races. `Hash table v1` should take longer than `Hash table base`, while `Hash table v2` should take noticeably less time than both `Hash table base` and `Hash table v1`.
 Exact times will change between tests.

 ## First Implementation